yld/rails4_prime_stack/README.md

 # Prime stack template application

-This is a Rails 4 base application for quick and easyly bootstrapping an application with up to date comptaibles gems and easy upgrade using the improvents of a common trunk.
+This is a Rails 4 [prime stack](http://words.steveklabnik.com/rails-has-two-default-stacks) base application for quick and easyly bootstrapping an application with up to date comptaibles gems and easy upgrade using the improvents of a common trunk.

-It does not rely on the Rails templates but on git branching/rebasing for rails stack upgrade.
+It does not rely on the [Rails templates](http://edgeguides.rubyonrails.org/rails_application_templates.html) for new application generation but on git branching/[rebasing](http://git-scm.com/book/en/Git-Branching-Rebasing).

 ## Objectives